 The St Nicolas Centre provides rooms large and small and a central meeting area with a beautiful servery.

 4. A PLACE WHERE YOUNG PEOPLE CAN FLOURISH

 We have fantastic relationships with our two local primary schools.
 We have children and young people coming to St Nicolas every week.
 And we host REinspired, a great charity that enriches the RE lessons for thousands of children in our area every year.
-All of these existing things will be improved by the St Nicolas Centre and will allow us to begin a new drop in for teenagers and counselling service.
+All of these things have been improved by the St Nicolas Centre.